pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Servos.md

 In general this will be 1500us for cyclic servos and 760us

 ### Min and Max
 These are hard limits to prevent servos binding or moving outside of their mechanical limits.
-If a servo is commanded to a point that is greater or less than it is capable it will buzz and likley burn out.
+If a servo is commanded to a point that is greater or less than it is capable it will buzz and likely burn out.
 These settings should be used to limit the command.

 ### Scale Neg and Scale Pos
 Scales the negative and positive direction of the servo to match the commanded angle.